-The Clerk shall cause to be published one time in at least one newspaper of general circulation in the City a statement of the dates, times, and places of the Council meetings regularly scheduled for the calendar year.
+The Clerk shall cause to be published one time in at least one newspaper of general circulation in the City a statement of the dates, times, and places (whether a physical location or virtual) of the Council meetings regularly scheduled for the calendar year.
 Said publication shall occur no later than the day preceding the day of the first such regular meeting for the calendar year.
 The Clerk of Council may use any other medium appropriate for notice of public meetings.

 6.02 Public Posting

-The Clerk shall also post a statement of the dates, times and places of each regular Council meeting for the calendar year at least one week prior to the first regular meeting of the calendar year.
-Said posting shall be done at three (3) locations set forth in Section 4.12 of the Revised Charter.
-The Clerk shall check at reasonable intervals to insure that this statement remains posted.
+The Clerk shall also post a statement of the dates, times and places (whether a physical location or virtual) of each regular Council meeting for the calendar year at least one week prior to the first regular meeting of the calendar year.
+Per Section 4.12 of the Revised Charter, said posting shall be done at three public places as designated by Council.
+The Clerk shall check at reasonable intervals to ensure that this statement remains posted.

 7. PUBLICATION OF MEETING AGENDAS